quanzhuo/cpp-debug/README.md

 * Although MIEngine support lldb, this extension mainly support gdb, so we test little on lldb
 * Since this extension use the same debug adaptor(MIEngine) as ms-vscode.cpptools, the same type attribute "cppdbg" is set as ms-vscode.cpptools.
 The launch.json file using for ms-vscode.cpptools might use for this extension directly
+* This extension support linux-x64 and linux-arm64 only

 ## Requirements